oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 git push
 ```

-Now everytime you push in the develop branch, your develop pipeline is triggered and continuousphp build, test and deploy your application.
+Now everytime you push in the develop branch, your develop pipeline is triggered and continuousphp build, test and deploy your application upon succesful build.

 ## Notes